 How long should a cover letter be?

 One page is the standard for nearly all US job applications.
 Aim for 250 to 400 words.
-This gives you enough space to introduce yourself, highlight two or three relevant achievements, and close with a call to action.
+This gives you enough space to introduce yourself, highlight two or three relevant achievements, and close with a clear call to action.
 Academic and federal government roles are the main exceptions where a longer format may be expected.
+For a detailed look at formatting, see our cover letter format guide.

 Should I write a cover letter if it is optional?

 Yes.
 When a posting says "optional," it is testing whether you will put in the extra effort.
-Submitting a tailored cover letter when other candidates skip it gives you a clear advantage.
-The only situation where skipping might be acceptable is if the application system does not provide a way to upload or paste one.
+Submitting a tailored cover letter when other candidates skip it gives you a clear advantage, especially for competitive roles where multiple applicants meet the basic qualifications.
+The only situation where skipping might be acceptable is when the application system literally does not provide a way to upload or paste one.

 Can I use the same cover letter for every job?

-No. A generic cover letter is easy to spot and signals that you are mass-applying without real interest in the role.
+No. A generic cover letter is easy to spot and signals that you are mass-applying without genuine interest in the role.
 You can reuse your overall structure and some core achievement examples, but the opening, the company-specific paragraph, and the job title references must be customized for each application.
+Hiring managers notice, and applicant tracking systems may screen for keyword alignment with the specific posting.

 How do I address a cover letter with no contact name?

-"Dear Hiring Manager" is the safest default.
-You can also use "Dear [Department] Team" if you know which team is hiring.
+"Dear Hiring Manager" is the safest and most widely accepted default.
+You can also use "Dear [Department] Team" if you know which group is hiring.
 Avoid outdated salutations like "To Whom It May Concern" or "Dear Sir or Madam."
-Before defaulting, check the job posting, the company website, and LinkedIn to see if you can find the hiring manager's name.
+Before defaulting, spend two minutes checking the job posting, the company website, and LinkedIn.
+The hiring manager's name is often discoverable, and using it makes your letter feel more personal.

 What is the best format for a cover letter?

-Use a clean, professional layout: one-inch margins, an 11-point font such as Calibri, Arial, or Georgia, single spacing, and a blank line between paragraphs.
-Include your contact information at the top, followed by the date and the employer's details.
+Use a clean, professional layout: one-inch margins, an 11-point font such as Calibri, Arial, or Georgia, single spacing with a blank line between paragraphs.
+Place your contact information at the top, followed by the date and the employer's details.
 Submit as a PDF unless the posting requests a different file type.
-For a full breakdown with visual guidance, see our cover letter format guide.
+A PDF preserves your fonts, spacing, and layout across every device.
+For a complete walkthrough with visual examples, see our cover letter format guide.

 How do I start a cover letter with no experience?

-Lead with what you do have: relevant coursework, projects, internships, volunteer work, or transferable skills from other contexts.
+Lead with what you do have: relevant coursework, academic projects, internships, volunteer work, or transferable skills from other settings.
 The key is connecting your background to the specific job requirements rather than apologizing for what you lack.
-For example, managing a college organization's social media account is real marketing experience.
-For a detailed walkthrough, read our guide on how to start a cover letter.
+For example, managing a college organization's social media presence is legitimate marketing experience, and coordinating a campus event demonstrates project management skills.
+For a step-by-step approach, read our guide on how to start a cover letter.